godzie44/go-uring/README.md

 ### net package

 This is the realization of net.Listener and net.Conn interfaces.
-It exists NetReactor inside.
+Using NetReactor inside.
 Please check the example of HTTP server and benchmarks to familiarize yourself with it.

 ### Examples and benchmarks

+#### Plain TCP echo-server

+Single thread echo-server (listens on a specific TCP port and as soon as any data arrives at this port, it immediately forwards it back to the sender) implemented with go-uring.
+Using for compare GO go-uring lib realization with liburing realization.
+See [source code](https://github.com/godzie44/go-uring/blob/master/example/echo-server/main.go) and [benchmarks](https://github.com/godzie44/go-uring/blob/master/example/echo-server/benchmark.md) for familiarization.

-#### TCP echo-server
+#### GO-style TCP echo-server

 Echo-server (listens on a specific TCP port and as soon as any data arrives at this port, it immediately forwards it back to the sender) implemented with go-uring.
+Realization similar with realization of echo-server with net/http package (benchmarks attached).
 See [source code](https://github.com/godzie44/go-uring/blob/master/example/echo-server/main.go) and [benchmarks](https://github.com/godzie44/go-uring/blob/master/example/echo-server/benchmark.md) for familiarization.

 #### HTTP server